 In the early 1970's, Mary Gaffaney, World Champion aerobatic pilot and owner of Kendall Flying School established a commercial glider operation on land she purchased next to Everglades National Park.
 She subsequently leased her Kendall Gliderport to other glider school operators who had difficulty growing the business at such a remote location.
 However, dozens of new glider pilots were trained at Mary's Kendall Gliderport.
 In spite of the snakes and mosquitoes Kendall Gliderport enjoyed the best soaring conditions in South Florida, as the convergence of the Atlantic Ocean and Gulf of Mexico seabreeze fronts occasionally boosted cloud bases to over 8,000 ft.
 On a few occasions air mass wave was encountered.
 Bob Youngblood and Benny Flowers were among those to ride the wave above the cumulus cloud layer to over 10,000 ft.
 Bill Harris, who had been flying sailplanes since the 1940's, was a fixture at Kendall Gliderport and mentor to many new glider pilots.
 Later, Brian Thorpe operated Sunspot Soaring at Kendall Gliderport, while Ray "Rocky" LaRocque operated Eastwind Glider School at Richard's Field.

-The current glider operation at Homestead General Airport is ran by Unusual Attitudes Inc. The company is owned by Steve Diehl and operated by Angel Delguy since ealry 2005.
+The current glider operation at Homestead General Airport is owned and operated by Unusual Attitudes, Inc. since 2005.